 How badly do you want to achieve your goals?
 Take a moment and think about how the future you in one year or two years would react upon finding out that current you chose not to follow through on achieving your goals.
 Would she be angry?
 Would she be disappointed?
 Achieving your ambitions won’t be easy and your motivation to get through the sucky parts will waver.
 But you can choose the regret of not following through or you can choose discipline and do the work.
 When you feel like giving up, dig deep and tell yourself ‘I choose discipline’.

-Looking for more insight on the power of self-talk and how to use it to fuel your running ambitions?
+Looking for more insight on the power of self-talk and running mantras as well as tips for how to use both to fuel your running ambitions?
 Let Your Mind Run by Deena Kastor is a fantastic memoir that details how cultivating positivity transformed her running career.

-Fuel your goals with positive self-talk and there will be nothing you can’t do.
+Fuel your goals with positive self-talk and running mantras and there will be nothing you can’t do.

 Full disclosure: This article contains affiliate links.
 This means Runner Moms, LLC receives a commission, at NO added cost to you, if you purchase through the links.